stas-pavlov/azure-glx-rendering/README.md

 ## Conclusion
 As result of this simple tutorial we created VM in Azure to share GPU for GLX rendering from containers.
 I've created scripts for each task so you don't need to print or copy-n-paste.
+They can be found here in repository.